 14. Use Hot or Cold

-I see hot packs help immensely from early labor all the way through transition.
+I see hot packs on the lower back help immensely from early labor all the way through transition.
 Ice packs can also help decrease the pain sensations with a numbing effect.

 15. Eliminate Fear